MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/locations/location-recognition.md

     "traceId": "6503238c004d4d9384a77d6bd61de26d|CO3035AD45|7.7.0.0"
 }
 ```

-This example gets entities situated at a specified location and requests the response in xml format.

 This example gets entities for a specified latitude and longitude and requests the results in XML format.